subeshb1/sketchalgorithms/src/markdown/remark/api-test/run-command.md

 type: doc
 category: commands
 position: 201
+description: Use run command to call API all at once or individually.

 ---

 The `run` command is used to call API in a test case.
 You can run single or multiple API calls my passing them into the command.
 To view help for the command run `api-test -f file.json run --help`.